amuso/dabtools/README.md

 ## Introduction

+This is a fork of basicmaster/dabtools for use on Mac OS X. The aim is to provide a complete working DAB/DAB+ receiver solution for both command line and GUI.
+The complete suite would consist off:

+rtl-sdr (USB device interface and tools)

+dabtools (for dab2eti)

+dablin (tuner)

+mpg123/sox or similar to play the audio stream

 dabtools is work-in-progress set of tools for reception, recording and playback of DAB and DAB+ digital radio broadcasts.
-It currently supports the Psion Wavefinder USB DAB tuner and any SDR tuner supported by the RTL-SDR project.
+It currently supports any SDR tuner supported by the RTL-SDR project.

-It is heavily based on David Crawley's "OpenDAB" software for the Psion Wavefinder and David May's "rtl-dab" SDR DAB demodulator, and wouldn't have been possible without their work (and other contributors to those projects).
+It is heavily based on David May's "rtl-dab" SDR DAB demodulator, and wouldn't have been possible without their work (and other contributors to those projects).

-The included Psion Wavefinder kernel driver is an extended version of David Crawley's original driver, with some functionality David implemented in his userland application moved inside the kernel driver in order to provide a higher-level API and simplify the application code.

 dabtools currently consists of the following tools: